Step

 You Learn

 Remind yourself daily that you’re a creature of Nature.
-Strengthen the conviction by practicing one or two of the teachings whenever you’re outside, and discover how much more you notice and engage with what’s around you.
-Using other resources like apps and guidebooks can help, but use them to supplement, not replace, your own skills.
+Strengthen the conviction by practicing a few of the teachings whenever you’re outside, and discover how much more you notice and engage with what’s around you.

 Photo Art on this website includes adaptations from “A Long Dead Star” from ESA, Hubble, and NASA, by Y Chu; “The Blue Marble from NASA; “Twin Blue Marbles” from NASA; and Earth photo by Reid Wiseman from the International Space Station, Expedition 40.